-“Toxins are absolutely everywhere,” my friend said to me on Friday.
+“Toxins are absolutely everywhere,” my friend said to me Friday.
 “It’s awful.”
 We hadn’t seen each other in several years.
 Now this friend is in a wheelchair after a rare and horrible reaction to prednisone.
 The reaction has caused her bones to necrotize.
 Her condition, avascular necrosis, has afflicted every joint in her body and left her in constant pain.

 These days, she told me, she feels lucky to be able to stand, a little, and to walk, a little.
 She’s had to make drastic changes to keep working.
 A doctor, she no longer delivers babies because she’s not physically capable of doing so.

 There’s so much we can’t control.
-If polar bears and people living off the grid in the Arctic are being poisoned by environmental toxins, it’s true that they are unavoidable.
+If polar bears and people living off the grid in the Arctic are being poisoned by environmental toxins, it seems avoiding toxins is close to impossible.

 Try it, and you’ll see.